disconsis/comp-arch-lab/README.md

 1. [assignment\_3/merge.asm](assignment_3/merge.asm)
 2. [assignment\_3/factorial.asm](assignment_3/factorial.asm)
 3. [assignment\_3/mergesort.asm](assignment_3/mergesort.asm)
 4. Break at the start of mergesort (line 84) and continue till a1 == 1.
-The call stack looks like this:
+The call stack for each function looks like this:
 ```
 ...
 +---------+  ↑